What Is Considered a Lowball Offer? Tips to Spot and Avoid Them

 - Watching out for offers that ask for high-value concessions on top of a slightly low bid

-- Comparing apples to apples by adding in all the cost factors of an offer, not just the price
+- Comparing apples to apples by factoring in all parts of a deal, not just the offer price

 Now you’re ready to spot a lowball offer.
 If you get one, consider its value and give it only the time and attention you decide it deserves.